Now in power, Nepal’s rapper-politician Balen Shah faces new challenge

 Gen Z activist Yujan Rajbhandari, 23, said the new government must prioritise good governance and protect civic freedoms, or face pushback from the same movement that enabled its rise.
 “With the RSP’s large majority, parliamentary opposition will be weak,” he said.
 “So the streets will play a major role as opposition.”

-Beyond immediate reforms, Nepal is in the middle of a debate about whether to introduce broader constitutional reforms — with questions about how decentralised power needs to be.
+Beyond immediate reforms, Nepal is in the midst of a debate on whether to introduce broader constitutional reforms, with questions about how decentralised power needs to be.

 Khanal said the party plans to establish a committee to review whether amendments may be necessary.